ryanburda/buf_marker.nvim/README.md

 Native Vim marks can actually be used to achieve similar buffer-switching behavior.
 For an alternative that doesn't require a plugin, see [Using Native Marks](docs/using_native_marks.md).

-This plugin provides additional features like mark persistence across sessions and status line integrations, but the native marks approach may be sufficient for many workflows.
+**TLDR:** This plugin provides additional features like ergonomic keymaps, mark persistence across sessions, and status line integrations, but the native marks approach may be sufficient for many workflows.

 ## License